Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 But just because the bad arguments won 100 years ago does not mean arguments are bad.
 I mean, that itself is an argument.
 So, you just get better at judging, better at discerning, better at making arguments, better at discerning where the bad arguments are, and where the faults in logic, and to reintroduce logic and originally what these Eastern thinkers that these guys are trying to – and they’re abusing.
 As a philosopher, as a professor of Asian philosophy, I can tell you, they’re abusing the thought processes of these ancient philosophers.
 None of these ancient philosophers were devoid of logic.

 And in fact, there are many studies of Asian logic going as far back as 500 BCE.
 So, it’s not that they’re like, “Oh, feel.
 Everyone love, love, love.”
-If they ran society that way, it would not have gotten to the level of civilization that they attained for the 1,500 years ensuing from there.
+If they ran society that way, it would not have gotten to the level of civilization that they attained in Asia for the 1,500 years ensuing from there.
 It was a focus on clear thinking and argumentation.
 And this was a key and core component of all Asian philosophy.
 It’s why we are able to call it philosophy instead of just fuzzy, feel good thinking.

 Stefan Ravalli: Yeah, and this is a huge tradition in India as well.
-I mean, one of the most important, most enlightened scholars in the history of India, Adi Shankara, who is the founder of the Shankaracharya, which is really esteemed schools of yogic masters.
+I mean, one of the most important, most enlightened scholars in the history of India, Adi Shankara, who is the founder of the Shankaracharya, which is really, really esteemed schools of yogic masters.
 They’re called the kings of the Yogi’s.
 When he rose to prominence, engaged in a debate with a rival who he had a healthy rivalry with even though he had a flawed way of going about beating him.
 It was this rivalry.
 And that was a good thing.

 And when they debated to determine who had the deepest and fullest knowledge of life, that debate went on for six months.
 They sat in a room and they were just fed water and food, and they went at it for six months.
 No one’s going to have the stamina for something like that unless they have a certain appetite for judgment and certain appetite for saying, “It’s okay to make value statements.”
 It’s okay to have values.
 It doesn’t mean that you’re not open.
 Open means there’s a constant awareness that you do have these values, and a constant readiness to understand what they are, where they come from, and if they’re serving the moment.
 And it’s a constant readiness to adapt, and adjust, and shift.
 It’s more of like a readiness to shift.
 It’s not like a blank slate, like apathetic blob kind of approach to life.